Categories

 If the body horror effects are familiar to those well versed in that sub-genre, the piece is more impressive where it doesn’t borrow from other movies but instead tries for something original.
 The graphic design of The Substance’s packaging recalls the Google web browser in its simplicity: basic lettering on reverse background.
 It’s not something we’ve seen repurposed for the movies before.
 This carries over into what The Substance is and what exactly it does.

 And yet, the core of the film, made by a woman and with a central female protagonist (or one female split into two, if you prefer), is all about the female experience of being required to look beautiful, and being considered past it beyond a certain age.
 All these nods to Cronenberg and others work against the film’s overall purpose, to talk about the way Western society currently treats (and gainfully exploits) female body image.
 It’s like watching someone attempt to make a serious point but get sidetracked into imitating their heroes.
-Like Revenge, it’s arguably more effective as an audience-pleaser than as the feminist tract it so desperately to be.
+Like Revenge, it’s arguably more effective as an audience-pleaser than as the feminist tract it so desperately wants to be.

 Fargeat isn’t afraid of gore or special effects, and she knows how to put a narrative together.
 Much as I admire most of the films she references, the essence of what The Substance is about ought to be strong enough in its own right to not warrant such detours.
 These misgivings notwithstanding, it’s a striking piece of work and well worth your time, even if it does seem a little overlong at well over two hours.
 A well known advertising slogan sums it up perfectly: soft, strong, and very long.